pgeu/pgeu-system/docs/confreg/callforpapers.md

 system, but are handled manually by the people on the committee.

-Each voter can leave a comment for each talk in the text field, and view each others comment.
+Each voter can leave a comment for each talk in the text field, and view each others comments.
 All voting is open to all members of the committee.

 Click the talk title to view full details about the talk.